We collaborate with conservation organizations on farm-friendly projects in the Pacific Northwest. When we work

 Our PNW family of water-motivated beverage folks.

-The Oregon Brewshed Alliance and Washington Brewshed Alliance are steeped in the principle that great beer comes from clean water.
+The Oregon Brewshed Alliance, Washington Brewshed Alliance, and Idaho Brewshed Alliance are steeped in the principle that great beer comes from clean water.
 If we take care of our watersheds, we shore up a bright future for the state's renowned brewing industry.
 Mainstem proudly contributes as a supply chain collaborator for beer's number two ingredient, second only to water: Malt.